What is New City College?

 When is the next New City College Open Day?

 Our open events are a fantastic opportunity for students to visit us, speak to our staff and find out more about what New City College can offer them.
-Please see our Open Events website for more information.
+Please see our Open Events page for more information.

 What if an applicant doesn’t get the grades they were expecting?